Virtual IP address failover for Applications Manager

 The following are the prerequisites that need to be implemented before configuring the VIP Failover mode:

-• Virtual IP address: A shared IP address for both primary and secondary servers on the same subnet.
-It points to the active server when the other is down.
+• Virtual IP address: A Virtual IP address is a common IP address that is shared by both the primary and the secondary server on the same subnet.
+When one server goes down, the Virtual IP address points to the other server.

 • Virtual Host Name (optional): The hostname for the Virtual IP address.
 It should resolve to the corresponding Virtual IP address and vice versa.